Fire service publications

 James's second line is born of two important factors.
 Firstly the frustration that he, and many others, felt at the Governments apathy towards firefighting and its deflection of pressure to incorporate a nationwide firefighting service on similar lines to that of the armed forces.
 Secondly, given the House of Common's disinterest in firefighting as a national service, no supporting mechanism was put in place to standardise the education and training of firemen or their commanders.

 James Compton Merryweather saw both a need and a commercial opportunity to plug that gap by producing and publishing his 330 page treatise The Fire Brigade Handbook.
 I am fortunate to possess the 1911 revised second edition and found it to be the most comprehensive work of its nature for the period in question.
-Although the great James Braidwood, founding father and superintendent of both the Edinburgh and London Fire Engine Establishment's, produced some fascinating books on firefighting and fire protection, and across the Atlantic Chief Edward F. Croker of New York produced similar at a later time, neither of them matched James Compton Merryweather's work which, as far as I am aware, is the very first all-encompassing fire brigade manual in world history.
+Although the great James Braidwood, founding father and superintendent of both the Edinburgh and London Fire Engine Establishment's, produced some fascinating books on firefighting and fire protection, and across the Atlantic Chief Edward F. Croker of New York produced similar at a later time, neither of them matched James Compton Merryweather's work which, as far as I am aware, is the very first all-encompassing fire brigade manual in the nations history - the Netherlands can claim to possess the world's first published manual in the form of Brandspuitenboek (The Fire Engine Book) written and illustrated by Jan van der Heyden, published almost 200 years earlier in 1690.

 Shand Mason - pocket guides